ChenHongruixuan/ChangeDetectionRepository/README.md

 ## Deep Learning Methods
 ### Deep Slow Feature Analysis (DSFA)
 DSFA is an unsupervised change detection model that utilizes a dual-stream deep neural network to learn non-linear features and highlights changes via linear SFA.
 For the detailed introduction about DSFA, please refer to [7].
-And the tensorflow implementation of DSFA can be founded in https://github.com/rulixiang/DSFANet or http://sigma.whu.edu.cn/resource.php.
+The tensorflow implementation of DSFA can be founded in https://github.com/rulixiang/DSFANet or http://sigma.whu.edu.cn/resource.php.

 ### Deep Siamese Convolutional Multiple-Layers Recurrent Neural Network (SiamCRNN)
+SiamCRNN is an end-to-end general multi-source change detection architecture that consists of three subnetworks: deep siamese convolutional neural network (DSCNN), multiple-layers RNN (MRNN), and fully connected (FC) layers.
+The DSCNN has a flexible structure for multisource image and is able to extract spatial–spectral features from homogeneous or heterogeneous VHR image patches.
+The MRNN stacked by long-short term memory (LSTM) units is responsible for mapping the spatial–spectral features extracted by DSCNN into a new latent feature space and mining the change information between them.
+In addition, FC, the last part of SiamCRNN, is adopted to predict change probability.
+For the detailed introduction about DSFA, please refer to [8].
+The tensorflow implementation of SiamCRNN can be founded in https://github.com/I-Hope-Peace/SiamCRNN.

 ### Deep Kernel PCA Convolutional Mapping Network (KPCA-MNet)